What’s Broken About Briefs

 Here’s the bottom line: Briefs aren’t the only way to define work

-Being able to adapt to change is an essential tenant of Agile Methodology here at Starmark.
+Being able to adapt to change is an essential tenet of Agile Methodology here at Starmark.
 When we roadmap a project, an entire team of experts is involved in defining and solving a client challenge.
 And that means the entire team defines and understands the full context in a way that simply doesn’t fit in a traditional brief.
 It’s a more collaborative, flexible approach that allows a team to own the work and respond to change for a more successful project.